Kargil Review Committee

 The Kargil Review Committee (KRC) was set up by the Government of India on 29 July 1999, three days after the end of the Kargil War.
 The committee was set up "to examine the sequence of events and make recommendations for the future".

 Over a hundred senior military, civil service and intelligence officials, politicians, including former prime ministers, diplomats and journalists were interviewed by the committee over a period of five months.
 The report was completed on 15 December 1999 and was tabled in the Parliament of India on 23 February 2000.
-Certain parts of the final KRC report, such as the findings, have remained confidential.
+Certain parts of the final KRC report, such as the findings, have remained confidential and classified.

 The Committee found numerous flaws on multiple level of intelligence collection, operational strategies and procedural sharing of data.
 As per the KRC's recommendations, a Group of Ministers (GoM) and several task forces were set up to do a complete review of the Indian security system.
 The GoM subsequently conducted a comprehensive review of the entire security apparatus.
 This became the first review of its kind in independent India's history to be made public, although in the interests of national security, the government initially redacted several parts.
 The recommendations of the KRC report and the GoM report led to far-reaching changes in the Indian security apparatus.